WGN-TV: WGN goes national (1978–1995)

-On November 22, 1987, during that evening's edition of The Nine O'Clock News, the WGN-TV signal was briefly overridden by video of an unidentified person wearing a Max Headroom mask and sunglasses in front of a sheet of corrugated metal imitating the moving electronic background effect used in the character's TV and movie appearances.
-However, oscillating audio interference obscured the audio portion throughout the 13-second video excerpt; WGN engineers were able to successfully restore the signal by changing the frequency of its Hancock Center studio transmitter link to override the pirated feed.
-The extended video, as seen during the roughly 90-second-long hijack occurring later that night during a Doctor Who episode on PBS member station WTTW (channel 11), featured several references to WGN-TV (including the masked person mocking fill-in sports anchor and WGN Radio sports commentator Chuck Swirsky as a "frickin' nerd" and a "frickin' liberal", and referring to his pretend defecation as a "masterpiece for all the greatest world newspaper nerds", paraphrasing the WGN callsign's meaning).
-Bemused, sports anchor Dan Roan—who was presenting highlights of that afternoon's home game between the Chicago Bears and the Detroit Lions (which the Bears won, 30–10) when the initial hijack took place at 9:14 p.m.—commented, "Well, if you're wondering what happened, so am I," and joked that the master control computer "took off and went wild" before continuing coverage without further incident.
+On November 22, 1987, during that evening's edition of The Nine O'Clock News, the WGN-TV signal was briefly overridden by video of an unidentified person wearing a Max Headroom mask and sunglasses in front of a sheet of corrugated metal, imitating the moving electronic background effect used in the character's TV and movie appearances.
+Oscillating audio interference obscured the audio portion throughout the 13-second video excerpt; WGN engineers successfully restored the signal by changing the frequency of its Hancock Center studio transmitter link to override the pirated feed.
+(Note: The extended video was seen later that night during a roughly 90-second-long hijack of a Doctor Who episode on PBS member station WTTW (channel 11).
+It featured several references to WGN-TV, including the masked person mocking fill-in sports anchor and WGN Radio sports commentator Chuck Swirsky as a "frickin' nerd" and a "frickin' liberal", and referring to his pretend defecation as a "masterpiece for all the greatest world newspaper nerds", paraphrasing the WGN call sign.)
+Bemused, sports anchor Dan Roan—who was presenting highlights of that afternoon's home game between the Chicago Bears and the Detroit Lions when the initial hijack took place at 9:14 p.m.—commented: "Well, if you're wondering what happened, so am I", and that the master control computer "took off and went wild" before continuing coverage without further incident.
+A similar intrusion occurred later that evening on WTTW.
 The perpetrators of the WGN and WTTW intrusions have never been caught or identified.